Reaching out into our communities is vital to our organization, developing relationships with

 Commandeers' Special Project

-This years Commander's Special Project is Flags for National Cemeteries.
+This years Commander's Special Project is for Suicide Prevention.

 Gold Star Mother Program